-These are the names that history has recorded, but the ordinary Celts – those who didn't spend their lives going off on epic adventures or slaying aggressors – would have had equally colourful names.
+These are the names that history has recorded, but the ordinary Celts – those who didn't spend their lives going off on epic adventures or slaying aggressors – would have had equally colourful handles.

-These names were an integral part of the Celtic culture which dominated most of Ireland until the 18th century.
+They were an integral part of the Celtic culture which dominated most of Ireland until the 18th century.

 Irish names for boys